rapid7/insightconnect-workflows/workflows/Enrich_CVE_with_Recorded_Future_from_Microsoft_Teams/help.md

 # Description

-Use the simplicity of a chat command in Microsoft Teams to get enriched details about a vulnerability using your Recorded Future.
+Use the simplicity of a chat command in Microsoft Teams to get enriched details about a vulnerability using Recorded Future.

 Sample Microsoft Teams Trigger Commands:

-`!enrich-cve CVE-2019-0708`
+`!enrich-cve CVE-2019-0708` or `!enrich-cve cve-2019-0708`

 # Key Features